chanzuckerberg/cellxgene-census/docs/cell_census_storage_and_release_policy.md

 `./cell-census/releases.json`

-This file MUST have the following `json` schema:
+This file MUST be in `json` formats where the parent keys are release identifiers (alias or name).
+The alias `"latest"` MUST be present.
+This `json` file MUST follow this schema:

 ```